Camp the Trans Bhutan Trail - 11 Days

 Paro

 Enjoy one last breakfast before being transferred from your hotel to the airport for your flight home.
+While at the airport, opt to experience a cultural art class at the social enterprise, VAST, a the tour operator-supported studio.

 What's Included